SilkRose/Pony/stories/chaotic-crush/03-pleasant-picnic.md

 "Uhm, no, I can't see it, sorry."
 Fluttershy finds her next cloud and points.
 "It's Twilight playing chess with Pinkie!"

-Discord smiles, "Oh, that's a good one, but do you see that one," — he points at a new cloud. — "it's the Mandelbrot Set."
+Discord smiles.
+"Oh, that's a good one, but do you see that one," — he points at a new cloud. — "it's the Mandelbrot Set."

 "I can kinda see it, oh look!"
 She points to a new cloud.
 "It's the script for the story we are in!"

 "Wait, let me see that."
 Discord reads the cloud before saying, "I like how it ends."

-Fluttershy giggles before Discord joined in with her.
+Fluttershy giggles before Discord joins in with her.

 Discord sits up before offering his hand to pull Fluttershy up.
 She takes it, and they sit there staring at each other.